MMunibas/fad/README.md

 in a terminal to start training.

-The included "config.txt" assumes that the dataset "sn2_reactions.npz" is present.
-It can be downloaded from: https://zenodo.org/record/2605341.
-In order to use a different dataset, it needs to be formatted in the same way as this example ("sn2_reactions.npz").
-Please refer to the README file of the dataset (available from https://zenodo.org/record/2605341) for details.

 ## How to use - ASE Calculator

-Import the ASE calculator PhysNetCalculator from PhysNet.py and link the path to the checkpoint files for the neural network parameters and the config.txt file for the PhysNet architecture.
+Import the ASE calculator PhysNet from physnet.py and link the path to the checkpoint files for the neural network parameters and the config.txt file for the PhysNet architecture.

 ```
 from physnet import PhysNet